 APLING 612 Integrating Culture into the Language Curriculum

-All students who are degree candidates must successfully pass a four-hour long written comprehensive exam as part of their capstone project.
+(a) Students who are degree candidates must successfully pass a four-hour long written comprehensive exam as part of their capstone requirement.

-* have not been used to fulfill requirements for another degree, and
+- Have not been used to fulfill requirements for another degree

 Transfer credit is subject to the final approval of the graduate program director and the Dean of Graduate Studies.